”A magnificent piece of history brought to

 They conducted surveillance.
 They made training films.
 They shot combat.
 They created films to boost Americans’ morale and to demoralize the enemy.

-General Eisenhower said that if it did nothing else, the intelligence gathered by the Field Photographic Branch in advance of D-Day alone justified OSS's creation.
+General Eisenhower said that if it did nothing else, the intelligence gathered by the Field Photographic Branch in advance of D-Day alone justified OSS' creation.
 At the war’s conclusion, it gathered evidence that was instrumental in convicting the Nazi High Command at Nuremberg.

 This film is a tribute to their heroic efforts; to Hollywood’s contribution to America’s victory in World War II; and to the enduring power of film in the never-ending struggle for freedom and human dignity - a timely reminder as the world once again confronts authoritarian forces.